TMC issues show-cause notice to MLA after resignation from party posts | Politics

 TMC issues show-cause notice to MLA after resignation from party posts

-The Trinamool Congress onTuesday issued a show-cause notice to Uttarpara MLA PrabirGhoshal after his resignation from two party posts, alleginghe was not being allowed carry on work in his constituency bya powerful section within the TMC.
+The Trinamool Congress onTuesday issued a show-cause notice to Uttarpara MLA PrabirGhoshal after his resignation from two party posts, alleginghe was not being allowed to carry on work in his constituencyby a powerful section within the TMC.

 Ghosal, who made it clear that he will continue to bea member of the assembly and did not have immediate plans todesert the TMC, was asked to explain ''why he discussedinternal party affairs with the press'' and cautioned ''not todo such things in future'', a source said.